IPA.CONF(5) IPA.CONF(5)

 Macro variable ${$} cannot be used for constructing macro variables

-names (see an example).
+names (see the example).

-strings).
+command strings).

 Example: